Rulikkk/Rulikkk.github.io/content/2020-11-21 Digit Tutor 2/index.md

    `window.SpeechRecognition || window.webkitSpeechRecognition`
 2. Create instances of the objects, using `new`

 Note, that for grammar initialization I am using a separate module called "locale", since grammar depends on current language.
 Later, I understood, that grammar isn't actually used.

 Before jumping to configuration details, I'll describe how to use that `recognition` instance:

-1. Call `.start()` — this is the place, when browser asks for mic access
+1. Call `.start()` — this is the place, when browser asks for mic access and actual listening to user's speech starts
 2. Listen to `.onresult` events.
-Each event may be "final" or "interim"
+Each event may be "final" or "interim".
-3. Call `.stop()`, if/when needed.
-My implementation does not call it ever =)
+   "Interim" result is something you get quite randomly and often, while the user is still speaking.
+"Final" result is sent as soon as user has stopped speaking and is silent for some cooldown period.
+3. Call `.stop()` or `.abort()`, if/when needed.
+My implementation calls "abort" after a successfull digit guess, and calls start quickly after that.
+The difference between them is, that "stop" attempts to return one last "final" result, while "abort" does not.

 The configuration details: